velitchko/cvthree/README.md

 run `npm install`

 ## Database Setup
-Go to `https://www.mongodb.com/` download and setup MongoDB.
+Go to [MongoDB]: https://www.mongodb.com/ download and setup MongoDB.

 ## Import Database
 With administrator open a command line interface navigate to where MongoDB is installed and execute the following command: